 How Do You Set Up a "Pure" Defined Contribution Health Plan?

 To set up a Defined Contribution Health Plan, employers should set up a formal plan to ensure compliance with the ACA, the IRS, HIPAA, and ERISA.
-Because of new ACA reforms (more on this below), one option is to use a limited purpose Section 105 medical reimbursement plan, such as a Healthcare Reimbursement Plan (HRP), as the foundation for the Defined Contribution Health Plan.
+Because of new ACA reforms, one option is to use a health reimbursement arrangement (HRA) as the foundation for the Defined Contribution Health Plan.

 In this article, we are referring to a "Pure" Defined Contribution Health Plan that is set up using an HRP.